hapax/hapax.github.io/assets/chuzenji.md

-Now, this democratic view suits the parts, the crumbling staircase and the peeling wallpaper, who are ignorant of ruin and know only combinatorics.
+Now, this democratic view suits the parts, the crumbling staircase and the peeling wallpaper, who are ignorant of decline and know only combinatorics.
 But the assemblage does not have this luxury: when an organism is sufficiently ruined, it dies; when a building decays and collapses, it is no more; if the daytrippers stay home,